nweiyue/tp/docs/UserGuide.md

 If you are a Windows/Linux user,

-2. Press down and hold the 'ctrl' key on your keybord.
+2. Press down and hold the 'ctrl' key on your keyboard.

 3. Press the 's' key on your keyboard while holding down to the 'ctrl' key.